gkiar/jhu-bme/README.md

 # JHU BME MSE Coursework

-This repo is intended to house coursework that I (and perhaps some of my peers) complete during our studies @ JHU, and share them with others.
-Since this is personal work, I've imposed an Apache license which states that you can use whatever you want but you must give credit (i.e. no plagiarizing).
+This repo is intended to house coursework that my peers and I complete during our studies @ JHU, and share it with others.
+Since this is personal work, I've imposed an Apache license to the repository which states that you can use whatever you want but you must give credit (i.e. plagiarize at your own risk).

 The courses documented here are: <br/>